Edge Weight Prediction For Category-Agnostic Pose Estimation: Method Details

 These modifications are detailed in the main paper, while below we provide a brief overview of GraphCape’s architecture for completeness.
 For full details, please refer to the original paper.

-\begin{itemize} \item \textbf{Feature Extractor:} A pre-trained model extracts features from support and query images, resulting in the query feature map \(\hat{F_q} \in \mathbb{R}^{hw \times C}\) and support keypoint features \(\hat{F_s} \in \mathbb{R}^{K \times C}\).
+\begin{itemize} \item \textbf{Feature Extractor:} A pre-trained model extracts features from both support and query images.
 Support keypoint features are derived by element-wise multiplication between the support image’s feature map and keypoint masks, created using Gaussian kernels centered at the support keypoints.
 In multi-shot scenarios (e.g., 5-shot), the average of support keypoint features across images in feature space is taken.
+This results in the query feature map \(\hat{F_q} \in \mathbb{R}^{hw \times C}\) and support keypoint features \(\hat{F_s} \in \mathbb{R}^{K \times C}\).

 \item \textbf{Transformer Encoder:} The transformer encoder fuses information between support keypoint and query patch features.
+It comprises three transformer blocks, each with a self-attention layer.
 Support keypoints and query features are concatenated before entering the self-attention layer and separated afterward.
 The output is the refined query feature map \(F_q\) and refined support keypoint features \(F_s\).

 \item \textbf{Similarity-Aware Proposal Generator:} GraphCape builds on CapeFormer’s two-stage approach, first generating initial keypoint predictions, which are then refined via a DETR-based transformer decoder.
 The proposal generator aligns support keypoint features with query features, producing similarity maps from which peaks are selected as similarity-aware proposals.
-To enhance efficiency and adaptability, a trainable inner-product mechanism~\cite{shi2022represent} is used to explicitly model similarity.
+To enhance efficiency and adaptability, a trainable inner-product mechanism~\citep{shi2022represent} is used to explicitly model similarity.

 \item \textbf{Graph Transformer Decoder:} A transformer decoder network decodes keypoint locations from the query feature map.
-Each layer contains self-attention, cross-attention, and feed-forward blocks.
-In this design, GraphCape replaces the original transformer decoder’s feed-forward network with a GCN-based module to incorporate structural priors.
-To prevent excessive smoothing—a common issue in deep GCNs that can blur node distinctions and degrade performance—GraphCape adds a linear layer for each node following the GCN layer.
-Each decoder layer predicts coordinate deltas for prior predictions using an iterative refinement strategy~\cite{cai2018cascade, teed2020raft, zhu2020deformable}.
-The updated coordinates are created as follows:
+It contains three layers, each with self-attention, cross-attention, and feed-forward blocks.
+In this design, GraphCape replaces the simple MLP in the transformer decoder’s feed-forward network with a GCN-based module to incorporate structural priors directly into the keypoint prediction process.
+To prevent excessive smoothing—a common issue in deep GCNs that can blur node distinctions and degrade performance—GraphCape adds a linear layer for each node following the GCN layer: